Hawtio uses the Apache 2.0 License.

-Assuming you have jolokia working in your JVM, then you can use the Remote tab on the Connect menu in Hawtio to connect; just enter the host, port, jolokia path and user/password.
-Note by default only
+Assuming you have jolokia working in your JVM, then you can use the Remote tab on the Connect menu in Hawtio to connect.

-Each Hawtio distro has these browser based plugins inside already; plus Hawtio can discover any other external plugins deployed in the same JVM too.
+Each Hawtio distro has these browser based plugins inside already.
+Additionally, Hawtio can discover any other external plugins deployed in the same JVM.

 Then the Hawtio UI updates itself in real time based on what it can find in the server side JVM it connects to.
-So, for example, if you connect to an empty tomcat/jetty you'll just see things like JMX and tomcat/jetty (and maybe wiki / dashboard / maven if you're using hawtio-default.war which has a few more server side plugins inside).
+So, for example, if you connect to an empty tomcat/jetty you'll just see things like JMX and Runtime.

 Then if you deploy a WAR which has ActiveMQ or Camel inside it, you should see an ActiveMQ or Camel tab appear as you deploy code which registers mbeans for ActiveMQ or Camel.

 So usually, if you are interested in a particular plugin and its not visible in the Hawtio UI (after checking your preferences in case you disabled it), usually you just need to deploy or add a server side plugin; which is usually a case of deploying some Java code (e.g. ActiveMQ, Camel, Infinispan etc).

 The Hawtio help registry tries to automatically discover help data for each registered plugin even if plugins haven't specifically registered a help file.

 The Camel plugin currently requires that the Camel MBeans are stored using the default domain name which is